SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 If these files are not present, generate them by running the executable with the `generate -c` arguments.
 As soon as the files have been generated, the tool will stop running.
 This allows you to first configure the files and then run the tool with the proper configuration.

+### db.yaml

-The most important settings are the `delete.start.time` and `delete.end.time` fields.
+The most important settings are the `table.name`, `delete.start.time` and `delete.end.time` fields.

+When generating the db.yaml file, `table.name` is generated with *timetrace* value.
+You can change this to *infotrace* value.

 > [!CAUTION]
-> All timetrace data between the `delete.start.time` and `delete.end.time` timestamps will be deleted, so be careful.
+> All timetrace or infotrace data between the `delete.start.time` and `delete.end.time` timestamps will be deleted, so be careful.

 Log levels for both file and console output can be configured with the `logging.level.file` and `logging.level.console` fields.
 The possible log levels are TRACE, DEBUG, INFO, WARN, ERROR and FATAL.